nickjj/esbuild-copy-static-files/README.md

 ✔️ Only copy files that changed *(it compares an MD5 hash of each file)*
 ✔️  No 3rd party dependencies *(it only uses a few functions from the Node standard library)*

 ## Why?

-I mainly created this because a certain live reloading tool I used wasn't smart enough to only live reload files that changed and copying all static files resulted in it thinking every static file I had changed every time I updated a CSS or JS file.
-This produced dozens of lines of log output every time I updated an asset in development and was also wildly inefficient.
+I mainly created this because a certain live reloading tool I use didn't filter out files that didn't change.
+This resulted in dozens of unnecessary file being copied and log output in development every time I changed a single CSS or JS file.
+It was wildly inefficient.

-This plugin fixes the above situation because it'll only copy static files if they changed on disk.
+This plugin fixes the above because it'll only copy static files if they changed on disk since they were last copied.

 ### How it works at a high level